nestor-alcantara/mdl-speed-dial/README.md

 # Speed Dial For Material Design Lite

-This plugin adds a Speed Dial component to any project using MDL.

-MDL doesn't include a Speed Dial component (the FAB-based menu) by default, so this plugin can be used to add that missing element to your project.
+MDL doesn't include a Speed Dial component (the FAB-based menu) by default, you can use this implementation to add that missing element to your project.

 ## [Demo](http://nesgael.github.io/mdl-speed-dial/)